 - Hunters can pick up and move around any object (in the Garry's Mod version), but not disguised players.
 This allows them to check a room safely by trying to knock everything in it over.

-- Becoming a small object and hiding in hard to reach nooks and crannies is a sure-fire way to win, but your prop hunt experience will consist of 5 minutes of doing absolutely nothing, aside from maybe laughing at the hunters as they fail to find you.
+- Becoming a small object and hiding in hard-to-reach nooks and crannies is a sure-fire way to win, but your prop hunt experience will consist of 5 minutes of doing absolutely nothing aside from maybe laughing at the hunters as they fail to find you.

 - Hidden in Plain Sight: The basic strategy for playing as a prop.
+However, you can't change the direction you're facing on others' screens, so it's trickier than it sounds.

 - Mighty Glacier: Disguising as a larger object.
 The largest ones cannot even move, but have a ton of health.